Occupational Therapy for Cerebral Palsy Explained

 Adaptive Equipment

-Adaptive equipment and technology are rapidly evolving as inventors find new ways to solve cerebral palsy limitations.
+Adaptive equipment and technology are rapidly evolving as inventors find new ways to address the limitations of cerebral palsy.

 A few examples of adaptive equipment that may be used in occupational therapy include: